guidotorresmx/problem-set-huron/solution to problem 1/cpp/README.md

   - src/main: includes execution calls for both both approaches
   - src/programmatical: includes the programmatical solution
   - src/analytical: includes the analytical solution
-- test: includes the tests of the solution
-  - test/test_analytical: test file of the src/analytical module
-  - test/test_programmatical: test file of the src/programmatical module

 ## Execution